The first few types of employee training programs started in “factory school” classrooms of the early 1900s.

 - Communication methods.

-At the end of your assessment, you should be able to determine the depth of information your training program needs to cover, what KPIs your audience needs to meet, and how your training content can help them achieve those objectives.
+At the end of your assessment, you should be able to determine the depth of information your training program needs to cover, what KPIs your trainees need to meet, and how your training content can help them achieve those objectives.